 These food items can last for months in plastic baggies or Tupperware as well as metal and glass containers.
 Keep in mind that dried fruit should have its own container.
 In other words, don’t mix dehydrated veggies, fish, meat, and fruit all together.

-Why Dehydrated Pineapples?
+Why Dehydrated Pineapple?

 Fruit is one of the most popular items to pop into a dehydrator.
 The possibilities are endless and the result is flavorful dried fruit with a delightfully sweet taste.
 Dehydrated pineapple is a total crowd-pleaser and hits the spot when running into a sluggish part of a long day.

+For the best results when dehydrating, it is important to start with ripe, sweet fresh fruit.
 The tropical flavor is an instant pick-me-up and this fruit tends to be sweet without inciting a sugar high.
 Be sure not to use pineapples that are too ripe or else they’ll be super acidic.
 Also, try to load up on pineapple when it’s on sale since dehydrated fruit can last for months.

 Read on to learn how to dehydrate pineapple.